 If you have been in the web development world for some time, then you have probably heard of ExpressionEngine.
 ExpressionEngine is a content management system (CMS) that allows web developers to create and design their own websites.
-Through ExpressionEngine’s CMS software, users are able to control how they want to design their website and its desired functionality.
+Through ExpressionEngine’s CMS software, users are able to control how they want to design their website and define its desired functionality.

 History of ExpressionEngine